dustinpfister/blog_posts/_posts/linux-ps.md

 ## 3 - Conclusion

 So the Linux ps command is the basic tool to use when it comes to checking out what is going on with processes.
-There are a number of other options that might be worth checking otu one of which would be the top command.
-There are also a number of task manager like applications that can be used to have a graphical front end for must desktop environments.
+There are a number of other options that might be worth checking out one of which would be the top command.
+There are also a number of task manager like applications that can be used to have a graphical front end for must desktop environments, many of which will come with a given desktop environment as such a program is often a standard application of a desktop environment.